 The abstract may also be the only part of your paper that has a word limit.
 Most word limits specify a maximum of between 250 and 300 words, and some journals require that abstracts be as short as 150 words.
 Writing a great abstract is almost an art—but writing an abstract that meets word limits is, well, a science.

-Why do journals impose word limits on abstracts?
+Why do journals impose abstract word limits?

 There are several reasons your abstract needs to be short and concise.
 Journals want readers to buy your article, and they want other researchers to cite your study in their own articles.
 More citations means a higher impact factor for the journal.
 The best way to sell your study is to grab the reader’s attention with a great title and abstract.
 Finally, there is the issue of space.
 Journals want your abstract to fit on half a page so that a reader won’t have to scroll to read all of it.